 Teriyaki Tofu and Veggies

-2 cakes extra firm tofu, cut into 2” pieces
+- 2 packages extra firm tofu, each cake cut into 8 pieces

-1 tablespoon organic olive, coconut or sesame oil
+- 1 tablespoon organic olive oil or organic sesame oil

 Make the teriyaki sauce

-Combine the shoyu, agave or honey, toasted sesame oil, lime juice, garlic, ginger and scallion in a blender and process on low for 1 minute or until the ingredients are well incorporated.
+Combine the shoyu, agave, honey, or monk fruit; toasted sesame oil, lime juice, garlic, ginger, and scallion in a blender and process on low for 1 minute or until the ingredients are well incorporated.